-In connection with the issuance of the 2015B Bonds, the Authority and the Underwriters are being represented by the law firms described under the caption "APPROVAL OF LEGAL PROCEEDINGS" above.
-In other transactions not related to the 2015B Bonds, each of these law firms may have acted as bond counsel or represented the Authority, the Underwriters or their affiliates, in capacities different from those currently served by such law firms in this transaction, and there will be no limitations imposed as a result of the issuance of the 2015B Bonds on the ability of any of these firms to act as bond counsel or represent any of these parties in future transactions.
-It should not be assumed that the Authority, the Underwriters, or their affiliates, their respective counsel or Bond Counsel has not previously engaged in, is not currently engaged in or will not, after the issuance of the 2015B Bonds, engage in other transactions with each other or with any affiliates of them, and no assurances can be given that there are or will be no past or future relationship or transactions between or among any of these parties or these law firms.
+In connection with the issuance of the 2016A Bonds, the Authority and the Underwriters are being represented by the law firms described under the caption "APPROVAL OF LEGAL PROCEEDINGS" above.
+In other transactions not related to the 2016A Bonds, each of these law firms may have acted as bond counsel or represented the Authority, the Underwriters or their affiliates, in capacities different from those currently served by such law firms in this transaction, and there will be no limitations imposed as a result of the issuance of the 2016A Bonds on the ability of any of these firms to act as bond counsel or represent any of these parties in future transactions.
+It should not be assumed that the Authority, the Underwriters, or their affiliates, their respective counsel or Bond Counsel has not previously engaged in, is not currently engaged in (as to matters unrelated to the 2016A Bonds) or will not, after the issuance of the 2016A Bonds, engage in other transactions with each other or with any affiliates of them, and no assurances can be given that there are or will be no past or future relationship or transactions between or among any of these parties or these law firms.